Jetix: International expansion and transition of the Fox Kids brand into Jetix

-Outside of the United States, Jetix was firstly launched as a programming block on the European Fox Kids channels in April 2004, airing in mornings and afternoons.
+Outside of the United States, Jetix was first launched as a programming block on the European Fox Kids channels in April 2004, airing in mornings and afternoons.

-The transition to the Jetix brand started in August 2004, with replacing the French version of Fox Kids, and at the same month, it was also launched in Latin America.
-In October 2004, it was launched in Scandinavia, in January 2005 in most European countries, in February in the Netherlands and in March in Italy and Israel.
-The very last Fox Kids channel to be replaced by Jetix was the German version, which was closed in June 2005, ending the transition from Fox Kids to Jetix.
+The transition of Fox Kids networks into Jetix started in August 2004 with the French version's rebranding, which was followed by the Latin American version later in the month.
+The transitioning continued throughout 2004 and 2005 with the rebranding of the Scandinavian version in October 2004, versions in most European territories in January 2005, the Netherlands in February, and Italy and Israel in March.
+The transition was completed in June 2005 when the final Fox Kids network in Germany was rebranded as Jetix.

-In addition, the Fox Kids Play channels available in CEE and MENA (which primarily aired programming from the Saban/Fox Kids/Jetix archives, including some DiC Entertainment shows) were also rebranded as Jetix Play, on 1 January 2005.
+The Fox Kids Play channels available in CEE and MENA (which primarily aired archive programming from Saban, Fox Kids, and Jetix archives, including some DiC Entertainment shows) were rebranded as Jetix Play, on 1 January 2005.

-The new Jetix brand brought together the children's programming department at ABC's domestic cable networks, as well as Fox Kids in Europe and Latin America, in a joint programming alliance.
-The first Jetix Europe co-productions were W.I.T.C.H. and Super Robot Monkey Team Hyper Force Go!, with Get Ed and Yin Yang Yo! following in 2005 and 2006 respectively.
+The Jetix brand unified the children's programming department at ABC's domestic cable networks, as well as Fox Kids in Europe and Latin America, in a joint programming alliance.
+The first Jetix Europe co-productions were W.I.T.C.H. and Super Robot Monkey Team Hyperforce Go!, with Get Ed and Yin Yang Yo! following in 2005 and 2006 respectively.